SuperOfficeDocs/crmscript/docs/api-reference/classes/NSForeignSystemAgent/GetDeviceByName.md

 # NSForeignDevice GetDeviceByName(String applicationName, String deviceName)

-Gets a NSForeignDevice with deviceName that belongs to the application with applicationName.
+Gets an NSForeignDevice with deviceName that belongs to the application with applicationName.

 ## Parameters